Qatar Charity: Major projects

 QC sent relief convoys to refugees in South Sudan, and funded programs in support of Syrian refugees in Lebanon.
 As of October 2015, the organization had carried out four housing projects in Syria, during which it repaired and built new villages.
 The most notable housing project is Al Rayyan, an under-construction village designed to accommodate 7,000 people.
 QC also deployed around 400 pre-fabricated housing units in Syria.

 The charity promotes engagement, employment and enterprise development for young people in the Arab world.
 One of the latest such efforts includes the renovation project of Al-Quds University at a cost of QAR 4.5 million.

-In west Africa, the foundation began in November 2021, a collaboration with Nigeria’s northern state of Jigawa and Mallam Inuwa Foundation to provide solar-powered water plants, boreholes, hand-pumps, and mosques across the 27 Local Governments councils in the state.
+In West Africa, the foundation began in November 2021, a collaboration with Nigeria’s northern state of Jigawa and Mallam Inuwa Foundation to provide solar-powered water plants, boreholes, hand-pumps, and mosques across the 27 Local Governments councils in the state.

-On January 13, 2022, Qatar Charity signed a memorandum with the international blindness prevention organization, Orbis in support of the IAPB’s “2030 In Sight” initiative to promote global eye care and rehabilitation facilities are available to everyone who needs them, wherever they are in the world.
+On January 13, 2022, Qatar Charity signed a memorandum with the international blindness prevention organization, Orbis in support of the IAPB's "2030 In Sight" initiative to promote global eye care and rehabilitation facilities are available to everyone who needs them.

 In Bulenga, in the Upper West Region, Qatar Charity launched a centralized borehole water project.
 The project, which started in November 2023, supplies water with climate-resilient solar panels and pumps.

 In January 2024, Qatar made a significant contribution to Gaza's humanitarian aid by sending over 2,000 tonnes of essential equipment and goods in another shipment.